Norwood Park represents the last evidence of the wooded common lands of medieval Norwood.

 The cultural heritage of the park is largely derived from its history as rural common land.

-This year, the park celebrates its centenary.
-A hundred years ago in 1911 the park was handed over to the community as a common, under the stewardship
+In 1911 the park celebrated it's centenary.
+Over a hundred year's ago the park was handed over to the community as a common, under the stewardship

 of the Council.

-A number of fantastic events are being planned to commemorate the 100th anniversary, so watch this space.
+A number of fantastic events took place to commemorate the 100th anniversary, so watch this space.

 A bit more about the history of the park